curtburk/Reachy-mini-developer-guide/reachy-mini-developer-guide.md

 Where behaviors were observed but not confirmed by official documentation, they are noted as such.
 Corrections and additions are welcome.

-For a working example of a custom Reachy Mini app that uses these patterns, see [curtburk/consent-agent-reachy](https://huggingface.co/spaces/curtburk/consent-agent-reachy) on HuggingFace.
+For a working example of a custom Reachy Mini app that uses these patterns, see [curtburk/consent-agent-reachy](https://huggingface.co/spaces/curtburk/consent-agent-reachy) on HuggingFace Spaces.

 ---